autentify/autentify-woocommerce/readme.txt

 Por favor, caso você tenha algum problema com o funcionamento do plugin, [abra um tópico no fórum do plugin](https://wordpress.org/support/plugin/autentify-anti-fraud-for-woocommerce/).

 == Changelog ==

+= 2.0.1 - 2022-04-18 =
+* Fix to not use the AutentiMail check when the order already has an AutentiMail.

 = 2.0.0 - 2022-04-16 =
 * Remake the plugin using the Autentify API 2.0.